jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Understanding a DataFrame/task.md

 ### Alternate constructors

 If necessary, you can use other similar constructors to create dataframes, as [DataFrame.from_dict](http://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_dict.html#pandas.DataFrame.from_dict) or [DataFrame.from_records](http://pandas.pydata.org/docs/reference/api/pandas.DataFrame.from_records.html#pandas.DataFrame.from_records).
-They and other options are detailed in the [documentation](http://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
+They and other options are detailed in the [pandas documentation](http://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).